Rasmus-Dahlkvist/rock-paper-scissors/README.md

 3. lighthouse test showed 88 accessability
 4. lighthouse test showed 91 on SEO
 5. Got several warnings on w3c html validator ( Had the same id in several places )
-6. This is not really a bug but when in testing i turned off my adblock program and realised that the [Old Link](https://wrpsa.com/the-official-rules-of-rock-paper-scissors/) was totally destroyed by inappropriate ads.

 ### Fixed bugs
 1. changed from /assets/images/wood.webp to ../images/wood.webp